stefanFramework/twitter-webhook/README.md

 - Docker & Docker Compose installed
 - Python 3.11.8 (if running outside Docker)
-- A Twitter Developer Account with API keys and tokens
+- A Twitter Enterprise Account with API keys and tokens
 - An API Gateway as a service like `ngrok` or publicly accessible URL to register the webhook

 ## Setup Instructions